pardus79/woocommerce-bitcoin-price-display/README.md

      - Click "Generate API Key" button at bottom
      - Back on the "API Keys" screen, click the "Reveal" link next to the labled key you just made
      - Copy/Paste that key into the "API Key" in the plug-in
-5. Mark "Display Bitcoin Only" to hide USD prices in your store (optional)
+5. Choose to display prices only in Bitcoin, side-by-side with fiat currency, or enable a toggle button to switch between them
 6. Set "Rounding" to set if your store will display prices rounded to the nearest 1,000 Sats, 100 Sats, 10 or 1
 7. Save Changes